-Currently, my work focuses on wind- and water-based movement of organisms under various behavioral regimes, algorithmic generation of social and technological networks, and epidemic modeling of heroin and opioid addiction.
-I advise one graduate student in mathematics.
+Currently, my work focuses on epidemic modeling of opioid addiction, wind- and water-based movement of organisms under various behavioral regimes, pattern formation in locust swarms, and algorithmic generation of social and technological networks.
+I advise three graduate students in mathematics.

 Past research projects include the development of a savanna model that explores how savanna ecosystems are dependent upon various climatic variables and fire disturbance.
 Using a mathematically transparent model for water resource availability and stand structure, we demonstrated how seasonal rainfall distribution, and esp. seasonal drought, can act as the primary determinant for stand structure through soil water dynamics, with frequent fire disturbance able to reduce population from a climatically stable state.

 Modeling the opioid epidemic.
 Bulletin of Mathematical Biology, 81(7), 2258-2289.
 This is a post-peer-review, pre-copyedit version of an article published in Bulletin of Mathematical Biology.
 The final authenticated version is available online at https://doi.org/10.1007/s11538-019-00605-0.

 Some press: sinews.siam.org